-June 29, 2020 at 10:00 am
+June 30, 2021 at 10:00 am 4139 Britannia Rd.
+Burlington Ontario, L7M 0R8

-4139 Britannia Rd.
-Burlington Ontario, L7M oR8
+NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS OF

-NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS OF PELANGIO EXPLORATION INC.
+PELANGIO EXPLORATION INC.

-TAKE NOTICE that an annual general meeting (the "Meeting") of the shareholders ("Shareholders") of PELANGIO EXPLORATION INC. (the "Corporation") will be held on June 29, 2020 at 4139 Britannia Rd., Burlington, Ontario, L7M oR8 at 10:00 a.m.
+TAKE NOTICE that an annual general and special meeting (the "Meeting") of the shareholders ("Shareholders") of PELANGIO EXPLORATION INC. (the "Corporation") will be held on June 30, 2021 at 4139 Britannia Rd., Burlington, Ontario, L7M oR8 at 10:00 a.m.
 EDT (local time) for the following purposes:

-- 1. to receive financial statements of the Corporation for the year ended December 31, 2019, together with the Auditors Report thereon; - 2. to elect directors for the ensuing year; - 3. to appoint auditors for the ensuing year; - 4. to authorize the directors to fix the remuneration of the auditors; and - 5. to transact such other business as may properly be brought before the Meeting or any adjournment thereof.
+- 1. to receive financial statements of the Corporation for the year ended December 31, 2020, together with the Auditors Report thereon; - 2. to elect directors for the ensuing year; - 3. to appoint auditors for the ensuing year; - 4. to authorize the directors to fix the remuneration of the auditors; - 5. to consider and, if deemed advisable, to pass, with or without variation, an ordinary resolution approving an amendment to the Stock Option Plan of the Corporation, as more particularly described in the accompanying Management Information Circular; and - 6. to transact such other business as may properly be brought before the Meeting or any adjournment thereof.